rumiani/algorithem-problems/asterisks/asterisks.md

 - For all the functions `n = 5`.
 - You can try every function in [jsbin](https://jsbin.com/?js,console).
-- If you have any suggestions fee free to open a PR.
+- If you have any suggestions feel free to open a PR.

 **Pattern 1:**